 And a couple scenes from around Hohhot.
 Random shot of gas can on a beheaded statue, and a variety of things for sale in this neat road full of shops.
 Sitting outside are bird cages ... birds are extremely popular pets in China.
 As are crickets.

 We were looking for a way to kill time the night before our train left Hohhot at 10:30pm.
 It just so happened that our hotel had a bowling alley in the basement!
 So we bowled a couple of games.
 We were the only people there besides the people working (three of them to take care of virtually nobody – such a common theme in China).
 It was a really random activity to be doing in China, but we had a swell time.
-Erik started out strong and impressed the pants out of the erstwhile bored employees.
+Erik started out strong and impressed the pants off of the erstwhile bored employees.
 But then he lost his mojo and the audience dispersed back to whatever had been killing their time previously.
 Then it was off for another train adventure to Yinchuan.

 Hope you run across something fun this week like a monkey petting a dog.